YDIN/branding/docs/recommendations.md

 *"Hi Jack,*

-*I might be considering next career steps later this year, moving more towards project management.*
+*I'm planning next career steps, moving more from current developer role towards project management.*

-*I'm sending this to ask you for a brief recommendation of my work that I can include in my LinkedIn profile.*

-*Please be honest and truthful, but if you can't come up with anything positive to say might be better just to ignore this message ;)*
+*I'm sending this to ask you for a brief recommendation of my work from the projext XZY we worked together that I can include in my LinkedIn profile.
+Please be honest and truthful, but if you can't come up with anything positive to say might be better just to ignore this message ;)*

 *If you have any questions, let me know.*